MUSC News Center

 Atz said his division excels, in part, by using advanced imaging and interventional techniques to optimize planning and treatment.
 They include 3-D echocardiograms, cardiac computerized tomography (CT), magnetic resonance imaging (MRI) and diagnostic catheterization.
 The team also specializes in non-surgical interventions, performing the latest minimally invasive catheter procedures.

-Katherine Twombley, M.D., serves as chief of Pediatric Nephrology, a division that helps children who have kidney problems and ranked 22nd for its speciality.
+Katherine Twombley, M.D., serves as chief of Pediatric Nephrology, a division that helps children who have kidney problems and ranked 22nd for its specialty.
 “This is a tremendous achievement,” she said.
 “As the largest pediatric nephrology program in the state, we provide the most comprehensive diagnostic and therapeutic services for children with all types of renal disease.”

 Twombley said over the past year, her team has expanded and enhanced the state’s only dedicated multidisciplinary pediatric kidney transplant program and established an independent continuous renal replacement therapy program.